CloudCannon/pagefind/docs/content/docs/ranking.md

 Ranking parameters are configured within the `ranking` option passed to Pagefind, which can optionally contain any or all of the available parameters.

+> Ranking can be explored for your content via the [Pagefind playground](/docs/playground/).

 ## Configuring ranking parameters

 Ranking parameters can be passed to the JavaScript API via `pagefind.options()`: